iamtun/iamtun/README.md

 Frontend Developer
 ------------------
-Front-end Developer with 2 years of experience, specializing in web applications using ReactJS, NextJS, and CMS platforms like Strapi, Appsmith.
-Strong SEO background (sitemap, structured data, JSON-LD) and experience customizing libraries (mathml-to-latex, ckeditor5).
+Front-end Developer with 2 years of experience, specializing in web applications using ReactJS, NextJS, and CMS platforms like Strapi and Appsmith.
+Strong SEO background (sitemap, structured data, JSON-LD) and experience customizing libraries (MathML-to-TeX, ckeditor5).

 In early 2025, I expanded into back-end development with NestJS, TypeORM, and MySQL to strengthen my full-stack skills.

-* 🌍  I'm based in HCM city, VietNam
+* 🌍  I'm based in HCM City, VietNam
-* 🖥️  See my portfolio at [tuna.dev](http://tunadev.software/)
 * ✉️  You can contact me at [tuanle.workse@gmail.com](mailto:tuanle.workse@gmail.com)
-* 🧠  I'm learning to Fullstack developer
+* 🧠  I'm learning to full-stack developer
-* ⚡  In my free time I read a book or overthinking
+* ⚡  In my free time, I read a book or overthinking

 ### Skills